 Use of culturally responsive techniques is essential to success and effectiveness of AAC with culturally and linguistically diverse children.
 This presentation will review the impact of culture and values on language and AAC.
 Strategies to ensure appropriate selection of culturally and linguistically appropriate tools, techniques, and targets to increase effective use of AAC in all environments will be explored.
 Learner Outcomes: Participants will understand how culture and values impact language and AAC; (2) Participants will list strategies relative to the provision of culturally responsive AAC; (3) Participants will be able to select culturally and linguistically appropriate tools, techniques and targets to increase effective use of AAC in the child's environment.

 Speaker Bios:: C'Rai Weeden Shannon, M.A., CCC-SLP, is a speech-language pathologist with 14 years of clinical experience.
 She has worked in a variety of settings, including non-public school, public school, hospital and early intervention.
 She is a member of The Maryland Speech-Language-Hearing Association (MSHA) Executive Board and serves as the MSHA Multicultural Affairs Director.
 In addition to her interest in working with culturally and linguistically diverse poulations; her clinical specialty areas include AAC, functional communication, and communication techniques for individuals with severe-profound communication needs.
-Jose A. Ortiz is a speech-language pathologist, and Clinical Professor of speech-language pathology at the University of Maryland, College Park.
-He has an interest in bilingualism and technology-enhanced service delivery.
-He is active in the local community, providing education for caregivers and serving as an advocate for bilingual education.
+Neither presenter has disclosed any other relevant financial or non-financial relationships.

 Session G - 1:30 to 3:30 PM

-Cervical Surgery and Impact on Swallow Function (2.0 Maryland CEUs, .2 ASHA CEUs, Internediate Level)
+Cervical Surgery and Impact on Swallow Function (.2 ASHA CEUs or 2.0 Contact Hours, Internediate Level)